stdbug/argparse/README.md

   }

-  // Required only when using Options static bool (const MyType& variable1, const MyType& variable2) {
+  // Required only when using Options static bool Equal(const MyType& variable1, const MyType& variable2) {
     // implementation
   }
 };